The Child & Family Institute

 Penelope Yates is a licensed clinical social worker specializing in trauma-focused therapy with children, adolescents and emerging adults.
-She serves as the Clinical Director of Trauma Treatment for the Child and Family Institute, as well as Intake Coordinator and Director of Human Resources for the practice.
+She serves as the Clinical Director of Trauma Treatment for the Child and Family Institute.

 Penelope has worked as a social worker and psychotherapist in a variety of settings, including schools, community clinics, hospitals and psychiatric departments.
 She is a certified practitioner of Trauma-Focused Cognitive Behavior Therapy, considered to be the gold standard of treatment for Post-Traumatic Stress Disorder in young people.
 Her academic writing on international models of substance abuse treatment has been published in the Journal of Social Work Practice in the Addictions.
 She has also trained and practiced as an Applied Behavior Analysis (ABA) therapist for children with Autism Spectrum Disorder and related disorders.

 Penelope received her B.A. in Theatre and Vocal Performance from the University of Southern California, and her M.S. in Social Work from New York University, where founded-- and served as editor-in-chief of—the Silver School of Social Work’s student-led research journal.

 In addition to her work as a therapist, Penelope sits on the Community Advisory Boards for Lifting Up Westchester (which provides a variety of services for identified homeless individuals and families in Westchester County) and Good Wolf (a nonprofit which uses principles of neuroscience to support personal growth, organizational action and policy development).
 A classically trained vocalist, Penelope has performed as a soloist and choral member in venues throughout the United States and Europe.
 When not at work, she enjoys trying new recipes, long distance running, and going on walking adventures with her family.